hyperupcall/blog/content/posts/semantic-hotkeys.md

 ## Definitions

-- _Semantic Hotkey_: A hotkey in which the keypresses that define it have semantics rooted in physicalities
+- _Semantic Hotkey_: A hotkey in which the keypresses that define it have semantics rooted in physicalities or positionalities
   - Example:  `WASD` and `HJKL` have semantics of orientation or directed movement based on the arrangement of said keys
   - Example: `Ctrl+Tab` and `Ctrl+Shift+Tab` to move view right and left, respectively.
     - `Tab` semantically equivalent to cycle (cycle through form fields, tabs, application windows, etc.)